youthinfront/youthinfront-site/_posts/blog/2018-02-21-6-after-the-march.md

 ---
 layout: post
-title: How can a march become a movement?
+title: How does a march become a movement?
 subtitle: What happens next
 cards:
     - content: